nv-morpheus/Morpheus/docs/source/stages/morpheus_stages.md

 # Stages Documentation

 Stages are the building blocks of Morpheus pipelines.
 Below is a list of the most commonly used stages.
 For a full list of stages, refer to the stages API {py:mod}`morpheus.stages`.
+In addition to this there are several custom stages contained in the [Examples](../examples.md) and [Developer Guides](../developer_guide/guides.md).

 ## Doca